wjmelements/ERCs/ERCS/erc-draft_2byte_abi.md

 The calldata to a 2byte batcher is a concatenation of subcommands each starting with a two-byte prefix selecting a `JUMPDEST` for execution.
 The batcher MAY execute these subcommands sequentially, possibly reverting early for any reason.

+### Subprograms

+A subprogram:
+* MUST start with a `JUMPDEST`.
+* MUST finish with a conditional or unconditional jump to the next subprogram.
+* SHOULD modify the calldata indices.
+* SHOULD NOT pollute the stack with unused remnants.

 ### Common State

 Some state MAY be common to all subprograms.